Quoll: Taxonomy and naming

 Four species have been recovered from Pleistocene cave deposits from Mount Etna Caves National Park near Rockhampton in central Queensland.
 Remains of the spotted-tailed quoll and the northern quoll, and a species either identical or very similar to the eastern quoll, as well as a prehistoric species as yet undescribed, all lived in what was a rainforest climate.
 The northern quoll is still found in the region.
 The fossil species D. dunmalli, described by Bartholomai in 1971, is the oldest species recovered to date.
 Its remains were found in Pliocene deposits near Chinchilla in southeastern Queensland.
 Known only from a lower jaw and some teeth, it was a relative of the spotted-tailed quoll.

 The first species described, the eastern quoll, was originally placed in the American opossum genus Didelphis by an anonymous author, and named Didelphis maculata.
 This name is no longer considered valid, and the second part of the name is now given to a different species, the spotted-tailed quoll, Dasyurus maculatus, while the eastern quoll was renamed Dasyurus viverrinus by George Shaw in 1800.

 The tribe Dasyurini, to which quolls belong, also includes the Tasmanian devil, the antechinus, the kowari, and the mulgara.
 Genetic analysis of cytochrome b DNA and 12S rRNA of the mitochondria indicates the quolls evolved and diversified in the late Miocene between 15 and 5 million years ago, a time of great diversification in marsupials.
 The ancestors of all current species had diverged by the early Pliocene, around 4 million years ago.

 Species

-The genus Dasyurus consists of six species of quoll:
+The genus Dasyurus consists of six species: